szabgab/dancer-spa-book-source/manuscript/install-dancer.md

 When I ran it, it installed 105 distributions from CPAN.

 Using this command is great if you'd like to get the latest and greatest of all these modules, however this carries some risks.
-If you run the same commend later you will potentially receive different versions of Dancer2 and the dependencies.
+If you run the same command later you will potentially receive different versions of Dancer2 and the dependencies.
 This command always installs the latest version of any missing module, but it won't upgrade any of the dependencies if they already have an installed version that satisfies the requirements.